shabbyrobe/react-formage/README.md

     // their validation messages will not be shown: const bag = validateFormBag(this.state.bag, this.validate);

-    // If you don't save the validated bag, you won't see any new errors: this.setState({ bag });
+    // If you don't save the bag, you won't see any new errors: this.setState({ bag });

     if (bag.valid) {